 The canal delivers water to an 8” pipe through stainless steel filtering screens to homeowners in Iron Mountain Estates and to Dawn Gardens.

 Dawn Gardens gets 4 miner’s inches which is about 45 gallons per minute delivered 24 hours every day from April 15 through October 15.
 The other days of the year we have to use well water but irrigation water is seldom used at that time.
-The nice thing about canal water is that it requires no pumps since it is delivered to my property in a 2” pipe at 150 psi.
+The nice thing about canal water is that it is gravity-fed and requires no pumps since it is delivered to my property in a 2” pipe at 120 psi.

 This is enough to operate the entire irrigation system, the waterfalls and 10 water features at no cost except for the yearly water use fee of about $1400.
-When I have to use the wells it cost $600 per month in electricity costs.
+When I have to use the wells it costs $700 per month in electricity costs.

 Spray Irrigation